Five Ways to Fight The Heat While Riding

 - Remember that it takes a pint or two of cool water to stay hydrated in hot weather.
 And no, beer doesn’t count.
 You can use a water bottle or a backpack drinking system as shown here on a cooling vest, but drink, and then sip some more.

-I also personally recommend these cooling vests from Eagle Leather and our wide selection of Cooldanas.
+I also personally recommend these cooling items from Eagle Leather.

 Stay safe out there!